 \end{enumerate} In both cases, besides the dependence on $E$ and on $S$, $R$ depends only on taming data of $J$ inside $B_R(K)$.
 That is, given $J'$ which has the same taming data as $J$ on $B_R(K)$, the claim will hold with the same $R$ for $J'$-holomorphic curves with energy at most $E$. \end{tm}

 \begin{rem} The reader should be careful to note that in case~\ref{tmDiamEstc2} where there is no control over the image of the boundary, to control the diameter of $u(S)$ we need control of the energy in the larger surface $\Sigma$. \end{rem} \begin{rem} A remark is in order concerning the dependence of $R$ on the geometry in case~\ref{tmDiamEstc2}.
-In addition to the dependence on the taming data and on $E$, $R$ depends on the distance $d( S,\partial\Sigma)$ with respect to any conformal metric of a priori bounded curvature. \end{rem}
+In addition to the dependence on the taming data and on $E$, $R$ depends on an estimate from below the distance $d( S,\partial\Sigma)$ and from above on the area and curvature of $\Sigma$ all with respect to an arbitrarily chosen conformal metric. \end{rem}